xitop/edzed/docs/simulation.rst

   monitoring the circuit or controlling the simulator.
 The :ref:`CLI demo tool` is an example of a supporting coroutine.

-  Unless *catch_sigterm* is false, install a signal handler that cancels the simulation upon ``SIGTERM`` delivery.
+  Unless *catch_sigterm* is false, a signal handler that cancels the simulation upon ``SIGTERM`` delivery will be temporarily installed during the simulation.
   This allows for a graceful exit.
+Note that the :func:`run` will return normally in this case.

   Normally return ``None`` (in contrast to :meth:`Circuit.run_forever`), but raise an exception if any of the tasks exits due to an exception other than